 - Place the butter in a saucepan.
 Once it's melted, add the rice and saute for a couple of minutes until it starts to turn opaque.

-- Add 3 ½ cups of water to the rice and 1 tsp salt.
+- Add 3 ½ cups of water to the rice and 1 teaspoon salt.
 Bring to a boil, then cover and let the rice cook, undisturbed, for 16 minutes.

 - Turn off the heat but don't open the lid.
 Let the rice stand another 10 minutes before opening and fluff grains with a fork.